 Krishnan has a specific interest in medical education.
-He has tutored and instructed on a wide variety of science classes at the undergraduate, graduate, and post-graduate level in science ranging from neuroscience and psychology to chemistry, pharmacology, particle physics, clinical oncology and specifically for both Step I and Step II.
-During his time as a medical school undergraduate he served on the educational staff for the university both in clinical education instructing Introduction to Clinical Medicine and basic sciences tutoring in the topics of medical neurosciences, physiology, and neurophysiology.
-For the past several years he has coordinated the medical student clerkship in Radiation Oncology, and recently he has been appointed to the Graduate Education Committee in order to help support post-graduate learners.
+He has tutored and instructed on a wide variety of science classes at the undergraduate, graduate, and post-graduate level in science ranging from neuroscience and psychology to chemistry, pharmacology, particle physics, and clinical oncology, as well as both Step I and Step II.
+During his time as a medical school undergraduate, he served on the educational staff for the university both in clinical education instructing Introduction to Clinical Medicine and basic sciences tutoring in the topics of medical neurosciences, physiology, and neurophysiology.
+For the past several years, he has coordinated the medical student clerkship in Radiation Oncology, and recently he has been appointed to the Graduate Education Committee in order to help support post-graduate learners.
 He also currently serves on the Duke University alumni board of admissions and has interviewed candidates for the past 8 years.

 In his spare time, Krishnan loves to spend his time rock climbing, weight-lifting, biking, volunteering, and experimenting in the kitchen when his friends are brave enough to try his newest variation on chocolate chip cookies.